 For more details on how to manage non-working days, click here.

-Note that adding and removing non-working days is audited at tenant level.
+Note that adding and removing non-working days is audited at the tenant level.
 More details about audit here.